matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/005 Diffie Hellman and RSA.md

 **Current Challenges of PKI**
 *Names*
 - Small Village vs. Big City
-	- From a small perspective, certificates for
+	- From a small perspective, certificates for each singular name works.
+But what happens when we scale this to everyone?
+	- We may have multiple instances with the same name.
+	- As we grow this to the whole Internet, there is a problem of how to determine unique identifiers.
+There also many types of identifiers.
+	-